Adopted August 18, 2009

 A club member is required to:

-Sign the USOA Waiver of Liability form annually before the commencement of play.
+Register with the USOA annually before the commencement of play.

-Respect other member players by practicing and playing according to club rules and standards of good sportsmanship.
+Respect other players by practicing and playing according to club rules and standards of good sportsmanship.

-Follow club policies as determined and approved by the Steering Committee.
+Follow club policies as determined and approved by the Board of Directors.

 Pay the club when money is due.